json-api/json-api/ext/atomic/index.md

 top-level `errors` member that contains an error object.
 The error object **SHOULD** include a `source` member with a `pointer` to the invalid operation.

-If an operation is properly formed, but can not be processed by a server, the server **MUST** respond with a `400 Bad Request` or a more appropriate error response (e.g. `409 Conflict` or `422 Unprocessable Entity`) and **SHOULD** include a document with a top-level `errors` member that contains one or more
+If an operation is properly formed, but cannot be processed by a server, the server **MUST** respond with a `400 Bad Request` or a more appropriate error response (e.g. `409 Conflict` or `422 Unprocessable Entity`) and **SHOULD** include a document with a top-level `errors` member that contains one or more